 Not only are they fascinating, they’re also extremely practical too.
 Weather stations are useful for gardeners planning their planting schedule, general outdoor enthusiasts, or anyone needing to be aware of extreme weather events.

-If this sounds right up your street, or you have a budding amateur meteorologist in your family, I highly recommend getting a weather station for your home.
-Take a look at the following advice to make sure you’re fully informed and know exactly what you’re buying:
+If this sounds right up your street, or you have a budding amateur meteorologist in your family, a weather station will likely be a fascinating addition to your home.

 A mid-range weather station will measure the basics (featured above) as well as record more specific data about wind speed, wind direction and rainfall.
-If you are particularly interested in keeping an eye on the wind or rain, perhaps for specific outdoor activities, consider spending a bit more to get a good quality mid-range option.
+If you are particularly interested in keeping an eye on the wind or rain, perhaps for specific outdoor activities, consider spending a bit more to get a higher quality mid-range option.
 Reading reviews can be especially useful for finding out what the weather station does well, and what it doesn’t.

-An upper-end weather station will have added capabilities such as the ability to measure UV and soil moisture, and upload data to the internet.
-Readings about UV and soil moisture are useful if you’re trying to keep a closer eye on your garden and the growing conditions for specific plants.
+An upper-end weather station will have additional capabilities such as the ability to measure UV and soil moisture, and upload data to the internet.
+Readings about UV and soil moisture are useful if you’re trying to keep a closer eye on the growing conditions in your garden for specific plants.

 The most standard way for weather stations to work is via your Wi-Fi.
 Using the network, the sensors outside are able to connect to the display unit inside.
 This is the same across the board, whether you go for a basic or upper-end model, but bear in mind that cheaper models may have more difficulty picking up your Wi-Fi signal from further away.

-Using an app means you can check on your weather station even when you are away from home.
+This means that you can check on the data from your weather station even when you aren’t at home.

-What’s more, these units often have the ability to connect to the Weather Underground server.
-This is a big database of weather information, providing data for meteorologists worldwide.
-By sharing your weather data, you may be able to offer valuable information to meteorologists about your area – especially as the next reliable weather station might be several miles away!
+Plus, Weather Underground provides data for meteorologists worldwide.
+By sharing your weather data, you may be able to offer valuable information to meteorologists about your area – especially as the next reliable weather station might be several miles away.

 Smart Home Connectivity